emilybrooks/emilybrooks.github.io/tms.md

 		Itsuki Epee (equip)
 		Tsubasa Radiant Lance (equip)
 		Touma Spear or Wind Spear (equip)
-		Note: I think wind spear is preferable if you have both options
+		Note: Wind Spear is the better of the two

 Radiant: